pantheon-systems/documentation/source/_docs/manual-import.md

 ---
 title: Migrate to Pantheon: Manual Site Import
-description: Learn how to import a Drupal or WordPress site into Pantheon outside of the Importer Tool.
+description: Learn how to manually import a Drupal or WordPress site into Pantheon
-keywords: import, importing site, pantheon, new site, large site, distro, upstream, git history
+keywords: migrate, import, importing site, pantheon, new site, large site, distro, upstream, git history
 categories: [developing]
 tags: [migrate]
 ---

-Manually import your site to Pantheon outside of the provided [Importer tool](/docs/migrate/#plan-the-import) when any of the following apply:
+Manually migrate your site to Pantheon when any of the following apply:

 * **Large Site Archives**: Site archive is greater than the automated import limits (100MB for direct file upload or 500MB for URL upload).
 * **Custom Upstream**: Site should receive updates based on an upstream other than vanilla Drupal or WordPress (e.g Panopoly or your agency's customized WordPress).
 * **Preserve Git History**: Site's existing Git commit history should be retained.
-* **Sites running Drupal 8**
 * **[WordPress Site Networks](/docs/wordpress-site-networks/)**

 ## Requirements